-Scales is one of New Zealand's leading horticultural exporters and has material foreign currency receipts.
-The Board has determined that with the growth in Scales' treasury and funding activities it is appropriate to form a Board Committee to oversee this part of the business.
+Scales operates in a capital intensive sector and is one of New Zealand's leading horticultural exporters with material foreign currency receipts.
+The Board considers that both with the size of Scales' existing activities and the current implementation of the Strategy Refresh it is appropriate to have a Board Committee to further focus on this part of the business.

-The primary function of the Committee is:
+The primary functions of the Committee are to:

-• To oversee the Company's capital and treasury risk management, and continuous disclosure processes to ensure their integrity, transparency and adequacy, and that they are in accordance with Company policies.
-In addition, the Committee will oversee takeover protocols and establish a Takeovers Committee comprising of independent directors.
+- Review the allocation of capital; - Oversee the Company's capital and treasury risk management; - Monitor continuous disclosure processes to ensure their integrity, transparency and adequacy, and that they are in accordance with Company policies. - In addition, the Committee will oversee takeover protocols and, if required, establish a Takeovers Committee comprising of Independent Directors.

 Members of the Committee are appointed by the Board.
 The Committee must be chaired by an Independent Director.
-The current members of the Committee are Mark Hutton (Chairman) and Andy Borland.
+The current members of the Committee are Mark Hutton (Chair) and Andy Borland.
+The committee also obtains on going advice from external advisors.